collabnix/dockerlabs/kubernetes/beginners/alert_manager_on_K8.md

 # Setting Up Alert Manager On Kubernetes

 AlertManager is an opensource alerting system which works with Prometheus Monitoring system.
-In our dockerlab , we have explained Prometheus setup on Kubernetes.
+In the earlier tutorial, we discussed around how to setup Prometheus under Kubernetes Cluster.

 Note: all the Alert Manager Kubernetes objects will be created inside a namespace called monitoring.